Cool-Crew/Carpooling-App/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.2.

+## Demo Server
+To view a demo of the application please go to `https://carpooling-app.vercel.app/`.
+We have three user accounts set up that we recommend for exploration of the application:

+- admin_01
+  - login email: user@admin.com
+  - password: admin123

+- BlueDriver123
+  - login email: bd@bd.com
+  - password: test123

+-RedRider321
+  - login email: rr@gmail.com
+  - password: test123

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.